 Organic/sustainable wine vs. regular wine/booze

 Benefits: Organic wines often leave you with no hangover (as long as you’re hydrating properly) and less reactions linked with asthma and allergies as they contain no sulfites, additives or GMOs, all of which can trigger hangovers and allergies.
 Organic grapes are also higher in antioxidants and natural sulfur, so adding these preservatives is unnecessary.
-Frey Vineyard makes delicious, biodynamic, organic wines free of sulfites – one of my favorites.
+Avaline makes delicious organic wines – one of my favorites.

 Kombucha or Jun for an alcohol-free option

 Benefits: These drinks are a great alcohol-free swap when you want something bubbly and fun.
 Kombucha and Jun are probiotic-rich foods that are made through the process of fermentation.
 Fermented products enhance “positive” gut bacteria, which can help promote healthy gut flora.